 Jackie currently sits on the board of the Melbourne Business School and is Chair of its Remuneration and Nomination Committee.
-She is a member of the Federal Government's Commonwealth Science Council, and is a past member of the Federal Government's Pharmaceutical Industry Working Group and the Federal Ministerial Biotechnology Advisory Council.
-She is also a member of the Victorian Science, Medical Research and Technology Panel and on the Investment Committee of the Carnegie Innovation Fund.
+She is a non-executive director of listed investment company Mirrabooka Investments Limited, a member of the Federal Government's Commonwealth Science Council, and is a past member of the Federal Government's Pharmaceutical Industry Working Group and the Federal Ministerial Biotechnology Advisory Council.
+She is also on the Investment Committee of the Carnegie Innovation Fund.